AryToNeX/RGBDuino/README.md

 PHP daemon and CLI utility for DIY projects with Arduino boards and RGB LED strips/bulbs

+## Features

+- Centralized control for your DIY projects using Arduino and RGB light bulbs/strips.
+YEA JUST LIKE THE PURCHASED ONES!
+- Control your Xiaomi Yeelight RGB bulbs/strips along your DIY Arduino ones.
+SYNC THEM!
+- ALBUM ART COLORS WHEN YOU LISTEN TO YOUR FAVORITE MUSIC!!!
+ON YOUR LIGHTS!!!
+FEEL THE IMMERSION
+- Create and assign your list of colors to THAT PRECISE strip/bulb to create YOUR OWN animated atmosphere!
+- HIIIIIGHLY configurable!
+- IT IS OPEN SOURCE AND DOES NOT REQUIRE AN INTERNET CONNECTION!
+F**K THE CLOUD!
+(Although it should require a LAN connection)
+- Comes with kittens 🐱🐱🐱

 ## Before you download

 Please note: I am only challenging myself here.